-Explore more than 20 one-of-a-kind diving sites, including sunken caves, underwater rock formations, a school bus, and even an entire bridge.
+Explore more than 20 unique diving sites, including sunken caves, underwater rock formations, a school bus, and even an entire bridge.

 Norfork Lake is famous for its huge striped and hybrid bass, as well as largemouth bass, smallmouth bass, white bass, crappie, catfish, bream, bluegill, and walleye.

 Hunters, on the other hand, can chase white-tailed deer, wild turkey, squirrel, rabbit, and quail.

 Other Activities: Fishing, boating, swimming, canoeing, kayaking, paddleboarding, water-skiing, hunting, camping

 Main beach/park access: Quarry Park Public Use Area